nicolabc/Automate-The-Boring-Stuff/README.md

 ![](https://www.kidscodecs.com/wp-content/uploads/2015/06/notebook-automate-boring-stuff.jpg)
 # Motivation

-The course provides in depth guide to best practices in the python language and gives insights even the most experience programmer could benefit from.
-It also shows how simple but tedious tasks could easily be automated which I believe is quite powerful
+The course provides an in depth guide to best practices in the python language and gives insights even the most experience programmer could benefit from.
+It shows how simple but tedious tasks could easily be automated which I believe is quite powerful

 Environment: `Python3`